Landmark Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system is the only way you can prove to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Landmark’s changes.
-Notwithstanding that using the tool is not a prerequisite for Landmark , demonstrating you can stay up to date with Landmark’s Handbook requirements is an excellent support to your panel application and, just as importantly, safeguard your panel status.
+This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with alerts on Landmark’s changes.
+While using the tool is not a prerequisite for Landmark , demonstrating you can remain up to date with Landmark’s Handbook requirements is an excellent support to your panel application and, just as importantly, protect your panel standing.

-The system creates real-time alerts, automatically produces compliance and CQS reports, and will increase your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in reduced PII premiums.
+The system creates real-time alerts, automatically produces COLP and CQS reports, and will increase your firm's efficiency.
+It is also user friendly, cost-effective and, for some firms, leads to a PII saving.

 Find a Law Firm approved by Landmark